 Please enable JavaScript in your browser to complete this form.

-• You will need to use the IP trivet or a stainless steamer basket to make this recipe.
-You don’t want the eggs sitting right up against the stainless insert.
+• You will need to use the Instant Pot trivet or a stainless steamer basket to make this recipe.
+You don’t want the eggs sitting right up against the stainless insert so that they don’t crack during cooking.

-• You need at least one cup of water.
-The IP will not come to pressure without enough water.
+• You will need at least one cup of water.
+The Instant Pot will not come to pressure without enough water, and it needs to be cold water.
+Warm or hot water can alter the cook time significantly.

 • Depending on your specific model, the pressure cook button may be labeled as the manual button.